chihebchebbi/mkdocs-base/docs/memory-analysis.md

 `# dd if=/dev/fmem of=... bs=1MB count=...`

-Another [tool](https://www.peerlyst.com/tags/tool) is The Linux Memory Extractor.
+Another [tool]() is The Linux Memory Extractor.
 LIME is a Loadable Kernel Module (LKM) to allow volatile memory acquisition from Linux and Linux- based devices, such as Android.
-To explore LIME check this small overview: [LiME: Loadable Kernel Module Overview](https://www.peerlyst.com/posts/lime-loadable-kernel-module-overview-chiheb-chebbi?trk=search_page_search_result)

-These are some [free](https://www.peerlyst.com/tags/free) Memory Acquisition tools:
+These are some [free]() Memory Acquisition tools:

 - [WindowsSCOPE](http://www.windowsscope.com/)
 - [https://belkasoft.com/ram-capture](https://belkasoft.com/ram-capturer)